archgame/Agent_Ecology/Assets/Agents/Team_Five/Agent_001/README.md

 * Weight

->Electrical Wheel Chair: With batteries, such a wheelchair may weigh about 400 lbs.
+>Electrical Wheel Chair: With batteries, such a wheelchair may weigh about 7-27kgs.
-Add 200 lbs. for the user and the total weight can equal 600 lbs.
+Add 80kgs, for the user and the total weight can equal 87-107kgs.